DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 *estimated time: ~5 minuets*

 ##After that run the included start and stop scripts as follows:

 To start: run "sh startEverything.sh"

 Ex: **sh startEverything.sh**

-Then within a minute or so a browser window should launch with the network visualization.

 *estimated time: ~8 minuets*

+After which a browser window should launch with the network visualization.

 **At this point the software will stay running, even after logout, until stopped with the "stopEverything.sh" script is run or with the command "forever stopall"